shpaw415/bunext/README.md

 # Process.env

-An environement variable can be set as public and accessed in a client context if the key starts with PUBLIC
+An environment variable can be set as public and accessed in a client context if the key starts with PUBLIC

 ```
 PUBLIC_API_KEY="some-public-api-key"